 Ribbed paper describes the texture created by paper-making rollers that have fine corrugations cut into them.
 Ribbed paper can be confused with paper with heavy laid lines as their appearance when held to a light is similar.
 One way to determine if the paper is ribbed is to run your finger over the surface of the stamp, since ribbing is not a watermark but a texturing of the surface of the stamp.

 Unlike laid paper ribbed paper cannot be detected in watermark fluid.
 The 'ribbing' on ribbed paper are forty lines per inch whilst laid paper is much more widely spaced.
-It can found vertically (14%) and more commonly horizontally (86%).
+It can found vertically and less commonly horizontally.
 It was only used by the Continental Bank Note Company.